Ten Tips for Improving Joint Health and Flexibility

 There are a couple of ways that you can reduce inflammation.
 Remember, our equation of health:

 Less Inflammation In + More Inflammation Out = A Healthy You.

 Eat more anti-inflammatory foods like dark leafy greens, berries, salmon, avocado, walnuts, chia seeds, avocado, and Swiss chard.
 Avoid eating foods that cause inflammation.
 These include dairy, refined sugars, coffee, processed foods, nightshade vegetables like tomatoes, eggplants and bell peppers, anything fried, trans fats, and hydrogenated oils.

 Exercise and move your body regularly and consistently, and manage your stress levels to reduce inflammation.
 If you can actively follow the first nine tips on this list, then you’ll be in great shape when it comes to reducing inflammation in the body, which in turn will begin to improve the health and mobility of your joints.

 Stress less.
 Try a yoga class or begin a deep breathing practice.
-Sigh a couple of times and make it audible, with a little of emotion into it.
-When you sigh, you gulp in that fresh air and it just alleviates something.
-If you don’t know where to start with stress reduction, start with a sign, or try a number of relaxation apps to get started.
+Sigh a couple of times and make it audible.
+Deep breathing and sighing helps to calm the central nervous system.
+If you don’t know where to start with stress reduction, start with a sigh, or try a number of relaxation apps to get started.
 Also use some lavender essential oils to help you calm down, relax and improve your sleep.
-You can use this to make lavender tea as well or just dip your face in it and breathe.
+You can use this to make lavender tea as well.

-Practice some of the other tips and tricks in this article, including maintaining a healthy weight, cutting back on caffeine, and including great, natural supplements to reduce pressure and pain on your joints.
+Practice some of the other tips and tricks in this article, including maintaining a healthy weight, cutting back on caffeine, and adding great, natural supplements to your diet to reduce pressure and pain on your joints.